A lot or a little?

 What parents need to know

 Parents need to know that The Hunt for Red October is a tense submarine drama based on a Tom Clancy novel.
 There are a couple of gunfights; blood is seen two or three times, although it's not gory; and one character murders by breaking another's neck.
 Profanity is infrequent but varied, with "hell" half a dozen times and stronger words such as "s--t" and "ass" once each.
+A minor character mentions whales humping.
+A line references the Playmate of the Month.
 It's a good starting point for talking about the Cold War since the story arises entirely from tense Soviet/American relations, with each regarding the other as the enemy.

 What's the story?